What supplements should I take to lose weight?

 7-keto-DHEA is a hormone produced by the adrenal glands.
 This hormone assists with the burning of calories to produce body heat.
 Due to this property, 7-keto was seen as a potential supplement for weight loss.

-30 individuals were put on an 8-week weight loss program: half of them received 7-keto and the other half a placebo.
+30 individuals were put on an 8-week weight loss program: half received 7-keto and the other half a placebo.
 Individuals that received 7-keto lost significantly more weight (2.88 kg) than the placebo group (0.97 kg).

 Furthermore, in another study, taking 7-keto increased the participants’ metabolism by 1.4%.